ThomasG77/wms-selector/README.md

 ## Purpose

-The goal of this project is to ease addition of WMS layer from getCapabilities This is an "early stage release" (too many things missing but working samples)
+The goal of this project is to ease addition of WMS layer from getCapabilities in OpenLayers 3+ This is an "early stage release" (too many things missing but working samples)

 ## How to